merenlab/anvio/anvio/docs/programs/anvi-setup-kegg-data.md

 - concatenate all remaining KOfam profiles into one file and run `hmmpress` on them
 - parse the flat text file for each KEGG module and the JSON file for each BRITE hierarchy
 - store the MODULE and BRITE information in the %(modules-db)s
-- parse the flat text files from KEGG Orthology and KEGG REACTION and organize these into a table for metabolic modeling
+- parse the flat text files from KEGG Orthology and organize these into a table for metabolic modeling

 An important thing to note about this option is that it has rigid expectations for the format of the KEGG data that it works with.
 Future updates to KEGG may break things such that the data can no longer be directly obtained from KEGG or properly processed.
 In the sad event that this happens, you will have to download KEGG from one of our archives instead.